 What is Earned Income Credit, EIC Limits & Requirements?

-The Earned Income Tax Credit (EITC or EIC) is a benefit for working people with low to moderate income.
+What is Earned Income Credit (EIC)?
+Also known as the Earned Income Tax Credit or EITC the EIC is a benefit for working people with low to moderate income.
 To qualify, you must meet certain requirements.
 You must also file a tax return even if you don’t owe any taxes or are not required to file.
 The EITC reduces the taxes you owe and may even give you a refund.

 There are certain requirements you must meet in order to be eligible for the EITC.
-You must have earned income, whether it’s from working for someone or running your own business.
+The first Earned Income Credit eligibility criterion you must meet is having an income.
+This includes income from working for someone or running your own business.
 You must also meet some additional requirements.

 If you are claiming a child, your child must meet all the qualifying child rules for you (or your spouse if you file a joint return).

 If you do not claim a child that qualifies you for the credit, you must meet these rules:

 - You must have resided in the US for more than six months.

 - No one else can claim you as a dependent on their tax return.

 - Normally, you must be between the ages of 25 and 65 at the end of the tax year.
 However, for tax year 2021, there is an exception.

-There are limits on how much you can earn before you no longer qualify for the EITC.
+There are EIC or EITC limits on how much you can earn before you no longer qualify for the benefit.
 The number of children you are claiming will determine these limits.